google/WebFundamentals/src/content/en/updates/posts/2016/06/webrtc-ecdsa.markdown

 From Chrome 47 you can opt in to ECDSA:

 {% highlight javascript %}
+// or webkitRTCPeerConnection
+RTCPeerConnection.generateCertificate({
+  name: "ECDSA",
-pc.generateCertificate({name: 'ECDSA', namedCurve: 'P-256'})
+  namedCurve: "P-256"
+}).then(function(certificate) {
+  var pc = new RTCPeerConnection({..., certificates: [cert]});
+});
 {% endhighlight %}

 From Chrome 52, though ECDSA is enabled by default, you can still choose to generate RSA certificates:

 {% highlight javascript %}
+pc.generateCertificate({
+  name: "RSASSA-PKCS1-v1_5",
+  modulusLength: 2048,
-pc.generateCertificate({ name: "RSASSA-PKCS1-v1_5", modulusLength: 2048, publicExponent: new Uint8Array([1, 0, 1]), hash: "SHA-256" })
+  publicExponent: new Uint8Array([1, 0, 1]),
+  hash: "SHA-256"
+})
 {% endhighlight %}

+(See the [W3C draft](http://w3c.github.io/webrtc-pc/#dom-rtcpeerconnection-generatecertificate) for more information about `generateCertificate()`.)

 ## Storing RTCCertificate in IndexedDB

 Another improvement in Chrome 52: the RTCCertificates used by WebRTC can be saved and loaded from IndexedDB storage, avoiding the need to generate new certificates between sessions.
 This can be useful, for example, if you still need to use RSA and want to avoid the RSA generation overhead.
+With ECDSA, caching is not necessary since it is fast enough to generate a new certificate every time.

 RTCCertificate IndexedDB storage has already shipped in Firefox and is in Opera 39.